DTPriya20/telegram-study-bot/README.md

 ## 📦 How to Use This Bot in Your Project

+This project is open-sourced under the MIT License.
 To clone and use this project in your own environment (ethically, with credits if used in production):

 ### 1. Clone the Repository